zeh/key-action-binder-as3/README.md

  * James Dean Palmer for the original idea about auto-mapping controls and many bindings
  * Patrick Bastiani for the NeoFlex controller mapping
- * Rusty Moyher for many Mac bindings
+ * Rusty Moyher for the Buffalo SNES mapping, and several other mappings for Windows and OSX